Francis L. Delmonico: Education

+Career

 After serving for two years in the United States Navy as a staff surgeon at Walter Reed Medical Center, an assistant professor of surgery at the Uniformed Services University School of Medicine, and as ship's surgeon on the USS Independence, Delmonico was recruited to the Massachusetts General Hospital in 1980 as a member of the transplantation unit of the department of surgery.
 He was promoted to visiting surgeon in 1997 and to professor of surgery at the Harvard Medical School in 2000.
 From 1990 until 2004 he was the director of the Renal Transplantation Service at the Massachusetts General Hospital.
-Throughout his time at Mass General, he has devoted most of his research efforts to clinical investigation.
+Throughout his time at Mass General, he has devoted much of his research efforts to clinical investigation.
 In the early part of his career, he focused upon the management of recipient immunosuppression and more recently upon the clinical parameters that define the suitable organ donor.

-In 1995, Delmonico was appointed medical director of the New England Organ Bank (NEOB).
-Under his direction, the NEOB has undertaken several research projects, most notably an outcome study of organs transplanted from deceased donors who were bacteremic at the time of their death.
+In 1995, Delmonico was appointed medical director of the New England Organ Bank, now New England Donor Services.
+Under his direction, NEDS has undertaken several research projects, most notably an outcome study of organs transplanted from deceased donors who were bacteremic at the time of their death.
 This study removed a heretofore absolute contraindication to organ donation, thereby expanding the organ donor pool for selected allograft recipients.
 Another focus of Delmonico's organ donor interest has been the concept of death.
-He has been responsible for the development of the Donation after Cardiac Death initiative in transplant centers who are members of the NEOB.
+He has been responsible for the development of the Donation after Cardiac Death initiative in transplant centers within the NEDS service area.
 He was awarded a Department of Health and Human Services Grant as the principal investigator of a project to study the acceptance of kidneys recovered from deceased expanded criteria donors and has served as the medical advisor to the Association of Organ Procurement Organizations.